My Name is Wendy

 Turnover, a typeface concept that the studio unveiled in 2019, is defined as "both a typeface and a series of shapes that can be choreographed together."
 (Jynann Ong, June 3 2019 Its Nice That).
 The approach of incorporating typography and graphic forms into dynamic, visual systems is reflected in this piece.
 The Paris-based firm ‘My Name is Wendy’, spends its time between self-directed typographic projects and commercial work as "type designers that work with commercial projects."
 (Jynann Ong, June 3 2019 Its Nice That)

-Exhibitions, online articles, workshops, and talks have all highlighted My Name Is Wendy's work, demonstrating the studio's involvement with the larger design community.
-Additionally, they have a separate store called ‘My Name is Jack’ where they sell fonts, illustrations, and limited edition posters.
-“My Name is Jack is an online shop offering for sale limited edition posters and illustrations as well as fonts created by the graphic design studio My Name is Wendy” (My Name is Wendy 2024)
+Furthermore, they have a separate store called ‘My Name is Jack’ where they sell fonts, illustrations, and limited edition posters.
+“My Name is Jack is an online shop that have for sale limited edition posters and illustrations and fonts created by the graphic design studio My Name is Wendy” (My Name is Wendy 2024)

-The artistic and graphic effort managed by the global company ‘My Name is Wendy’ is reflected in the collection of works suggested on ‘My Name is Jack’.
+The effort managed by the global company ‘My Name is Wendy’ is reflected in the variety of works suggested on ‘My Name is Jack’.

 Challenges Faced by My Name Is Wendy